 Best for frosty scenery and stargazing

-While Colorado’s mountainous spine gets most of the traffic when it comes to winter travel, we recommend going west to Grand Junction for a truly unique cold-weather experience in the state’s red rock country.
+While Colorado’s mountainous spine gets most of the traffic when it comes to winter travel, we recommend going west to Grand Junction for a truly unique cold-weather experience in the state’s Red Rock Country.
 Hike through the striking Colorado National Monument while it's dusted with snow and take advantage of the crisp, clear skies for some truly impressive stargazing.

 On the other side of Grand Junction, head up to the top of Grand Mesa – the world’s largest flat-topped mountain.
 The plateau receives more than 250 inches of snowfall each year, and you can snowmobile and cross-country ski through the Grand Mesa National Forest, a spectacular 800-sq-mile protected area whose perfectly snow-flocked evergreens will make you feel like you’re inside a giant snowglobe.
+When you’re ready for a cozy winter warmer, make your way to the adorable yurt behind Grand Junction's Highlands Distillery for some festive cocktails.

-2. Kentucky's Boone Country
+2. Kentucky's Boone County

 Best for Appalachian winter vibes

-Named for the gorgeous Daniel Boone National Forest – and the American pioneer's role in the state's history – Kentucky's Boone Country has long been lauded for its outdoor beauty.
+Named for the gorgeous Daniel Boone National Forest – and the American pioneer's role in the state's history – Kentucky's Boone County has long been lauded for its outdoor beauty.
 Mountains, forests and natural sandstone arches abound, and the whole region takes on a delightfully peaceful quality in winter.

-If you’re driving east from Lexington, stop in characterful Berea, the gateway to Appalachia and Kentucky’s official "Folk Arts and Craft Capital."
+If you’re driving east from Lexington, stop in characterful Berea, the gateway to Appalachia and Kentucky’s official Folk Arts and Craft Capital.
 To sample it, visit the Kentucky Artisan Center, wander the city's art studios or book a workshop or class taught by local artisans.

 Keep heading east and you’ll hit the marvelous Red River Gorge, where winter provides an opportunity to hike among giant icicles dangling from the area’s distinctive cliffs and tunnels.
-After a day on the trails, bunk down in a forest cabin, splurge on a stay at a designer treehouse, or turn south and book yourself a retreat at Snug Hollow in Irvine.
+After a day on the trails, bunk down in a forest cabin, splurge on a stay at a designer treehouse, or turn south and book a retreat at Snug Hollow Farm in Irvine.

 3. Hot Springs National Park, Arkansas